 An appropriate system of internal control requires the Board to prepare financial statements in compliance with accounting principles generally accepted in the United States of America.
-This requires the Board's personnel to maintain knowledge of current accounting principles and required financial statement disclosures.

 Condition

 The Board's personnel prepare periodic financial information for internal use that meets the needs of management and the board.
 However, the Board currently does not prepare financial statements, including accompanying note disclosures, as required by accounting principles generally accepted in the United States of America.
 The Board has elected to have the auditors assist in the preparation of the financial statements and notes.